Legobas/micronova2mqtt/README.md

 * Product ID and Device ID are remembered between sessions to reduce API calls
 * The API is called only once an hour if the pellet stove is inactive

-## Config
+## Configuration

-The settings of Micronova2Mqtt are taken from the `micronova2mqtt.yml` yaml configuration file.
+The settings of Micronova2Mqtt are defined by the `micronova2mqtt.yml` yaml configuration file.
 The `micronova2mqtt.yml` file has to exist in one of the following locations:

  * A `data` directory in de filesystem root: `/data/micronova2mqtt.yml`